 What does a White Daisy Flower Mean?

-White Daisies convey the meaning of orderliness and efficiency.
+White daisies convey the meaning of orderliness and efficiency.
 What wouldn’t be efficient when things are in order, right?
-In another sense, such flowers also mean a physical and spiritual cleansing.
+In another sense, such flowers with white petals also mean a physical and spiritual cleansing.

-The red field Daisies symbolize a love so loyal and a beauty simple yet elegant!
+The red daisies symbolize a love so loyal and a beauty simple yet elegant!
+It also symbolizes romantic love.

-Pink Daisy blossoms represent youthful innocence along with the simple emotions and naivety children have.
+Pink daisy blossoms represent youthful innocence along with the simple emotions and naivety children have.
 Such blossoms also represent a mother’s unconditional love and endless understanding.
+It can also symbolize platonic love.

 Daisies with purple petals speak of regality and wealth.
 Additionally, these also represent patience and virtue.